7 Questions to Ask Before Joining a Credit Union

 1. How Do I Join a Credit Union?

-- Geographic location: some credit unions place membership boundaries based on living, working, worshipping or attending school in a particular area
+- Geographic location: some credit unions place membership boundaries based on living, working, worshipping, or attending school in a particular area.

-- Employer-sponsored program: some employers offer credit union membership as an employee benefit
+- Employer-sponsored program: some employers offer credit union membership as an employee benefit.

 2. Is a Credit Union a Safe Place for My Money?

-Credit unions have insurance on member deposits and are certainly safe places to keep your money.
+Credit unions have insurance on member deposits and are undoubtedly safe places to keep your money.
 Similar to how deposits in a traditional bank are covered by the Federal Deposit Insurance Corporation (FDIC), deposits in a federally insured credit union are covered by the National Credit Union Administration (NCUA).
-Credit union deposits are insured up to $250,000 per member by the National Credit Union Share Insurance Fund (NCUSIF), which is backed by the full faith and credit of the United States government.

 3. What Should I Know About Checking and Savings Accounts at Credit Unions?

-Checking and Savings accounts are often called “share accounts” at a credit union.
+Checking and savings accounts are often called “share accounts” at a credit union.
 Share savings accounts pay dividends, similar to interest, while checking (“share draft”) accounts are used for everyday spending.
-Before becoming a member, ask the credit union about any minimum balance requirements or transaction limitations.
-Other important questions to ask include availability of funds after deposit, and if there are any fees associated with the accounts and services you’re interested in using.

-4. Is My Credit Union Up-to-Date with Technology?
+4. Is My Credit Union Up to Date with Technology?

 - Does the credit union offer online banking and a mobile app, and are there any associated fees?